makevoid/paperbank/Readme.md

 See another project I did with some friends: [http://donacoin.com](donacoin.com) - [https://github.com/makevoid/donacoin](github.com/makevoid/donacoin) A cryptocoin mining based donation system

 Another one, not bitcoin related: [http://thorrents.com](thorrents.com) - [https://github.com/makevoid/thorrents](github:makevoid/thorrents)

+### small FAQ

+- why Paper Wallets?

+They are very useful as cold storage, and there are many undiscovered usages of having btc in "banknotes" form.

+You can print small banknotes (2mBTC - 20mBTC ~ 1 - 10 euro) and give it to your friends to let them try bitcoin.

+You can have paper wallets with your funds

+- why a thermal printer?

+The ability to create fast and cheap paper wallets it's key.
+The thing is

+- why Rasp - pi?

+It's very cheap and widespread, you can use any linux box if you like, just remember to not connect it to the internet anymore

+- why Mycelium is used in the video?

+You can use whichever wallet you prefer, blockchain, coinbase [insert your favourite wallet here] I found mycelium to be pretty straightforward in terms of cold storage, for maximum security you should always sign transactions offline :)

+- why Ruby?

+It was very fast to implement and to tinker with, you can go and rewrite it in your own favourite language.